aosterloh/cloudcomposer/README.md

 small example that sets up dataproc cluster, runs pyspark (csv2parquet converstion) and deletes cluster

-convert.py - simple converstion of a test csv file sitting in GCS (to test that code works)
-- upload it to GCS and reference it in the DAG
+convert.py - simple converstion of a test csv file sitting in GCS (to test that code works) upload file it to GCS and reference it in the DAG
--

 cc-convert4.py - defines a DAG that creates dataproc cluster, runs conversion and deletes cluster
     run_dataproc_csv2parquet = dataproc_operator.DataProcPySparkOperator(
       task_id='run_dataproc_parquetconvert',
       cluster_name='parquetconverter2',
       main='gs://alex-code/convert.py')

+- define pyspark operator with a task identifier, name of cluster (that was created a step before) and the code reference

 ### csv file in my case has 9 columns and looks like this